Xiaohongshu: Features

+Grass-planting

 Users can share, search and bookmark product reviews and introductions to travel destinations, known as grass-planting (种草, slang for "sharing and recommending a product") notes, while selling and purchasing goods.
 By sharing their product experiences, while influencers and users encourage others to make purchases based on their recommendations, they spread information on the platform and help users with various needs to find what they need or plan for.
+Research on Xiaohongshu has linked note-sharing and perceived authenticity to users' purchase intentions.

 Search

 As Xiaohongshu focuses on lifestyle topics, the ecosystem has given it a growing advantage in competition with traditional Chinese search engines, making it a new generation search engine and earning it the reputation of "National Lifestyle Guide".
+Search and recommendation features play a central role in how users discover content on the platform.
+In 2025, Xiaohongshu introduced Diandian, an AI-powered search tool aimed at improving content discovery.
 Xiaohongshu recorded almost 600 million daily search queries in Q4 2024, reportedly half that of Baidu and doubled over the past year.

-In January 2025, Xiaohongshu is introducing Diandian, an AI-powered search tool, which is currently in beta testing.

 Shopping

 Upon its launch, Xiaohongshu's initial focus was to provide overseas shopping advice to people through digital community interaction.
 Later, Xiaohongshu launched the function of posting shopping notes in the community to provide customers with more timely shopping information.
 Xiaohongshu provides international logistics services to third-party merchants.
-In the first quarter of 2024, Xiaohongshu reached a revenue of 1 billion dollars, partly generated from these services.
+The Financial Times reported that Xiaohongshu's quarterly sales exceeded US$1 billion in the first quarter of 2024.

+Business model

+Xiaohongshu generates revenue primarily through advertising and marketing services, particularly from consumer brands such as cosmetics and lifestyle products.
+The platform combines user-generated content with product discovery and social commerce features.
+Reports have noted that users often purchase recommended products on other marketplaces such as Taobao and Tmall, which can limit Xiaohongshu's direct e-commerce conversion.

+In addition to advertising, Xiaohongshu has been described as relying on influencer-driven content and brand partnerships as part of its broader social commerce approach.
+During periods of increased international attention, media coverage has highlighted the platform's efforts to expand its content moderation capacity, including recruitment for English-language moderation.